EncisoAlva/EncisoAlva.github.io/art.md

 (Fig?)

-Although many things can be said about B'ezier curves, I want to emphasize their role on graphic design.
-The concatenation of multiple cubic B'ezier curves, which is called a path, is versatile enough to be used for general-purpose vector graphics.
-Standard formats such as SVG and EPS use cubic B'ezier curves to encode complex general shapes.
+Although many things can be said about Bézier curves, I want to emphasize their role on graphic design.
+The concatenation of multiple cubic Bézier curves, which is called a path, is versatile enough to be used for general-purpose vector graphics.
+Standard formats such as SVG and EPS use cubic Bézier curves to encode complex general shapes.

-Cubic B'ezier curves are so common within the graphic design community.
+Cubic Bézier curves are so common within the graphic design community.
 They are intuitive to generate and interpret, and have a simple formulation.
 Thus, they are a good way to encode general shapes and construct cycloids over them.

-# Cycloids over a B'ezier curve
+# Cycloids over a Bézier curve

 Maybe the most straightforward way to attack this task is by generating a local coordinate system near the curve.
 An unit tangent vector $T(t)$ can be computed with relative ease.